 The video, link directly above, was made by the author in 2014 to celebrate the 100th anniversary of the home.
 (Be aware that many images are copyright Glenbow Archives.
 I have obtained permission (January 18, 2021) to use them for the purposes of this website only.
 I am grateful to the archives for this courtesy and for their constant effort to preserve Alberta’s history.)

-(1) An evocative description of winter at the home, extracted from the novel “Passing Innocence” by Francis Dwyer.
-Left click on the link here: In his novel
+(1) An evocative description of winter at the home, extracted from the novel “Passing Innocence” by Francis Dwyer. (see also note in Epilogue – Upper Boys Empire page) For the sample writing, left click on the link here: In his novel

 (2) Research notes from 2014.
 Two old boy’s of the home researched and added to knowledge about the early history of the home. (with emphasis that we are amateur historians).
 Left click on the link here” Research Notes on the Early History of the Wood’s Homes in Alberta – FINAL